OpenBCI/Documentation/docs/04AddOns/01-Headwear/01-Ultracortex-Mark-IV.md

 ![image](assets/HeadwareImages/1020.jpg)

+Please open the image above in new tap to better recognize the position.

 ### Placement of electrodes

 First screw your two FLAT ELECTRODE UNITS in the front two nodes of the frame.